Cascadia Wild

 Each member of a Camera Crew must be able to:

-• commit to conducting at least 2-3 camera checks per season
+• Commit to conducting at least 2 camera checks during the summer

-• be comfortable working in various conditions for up to six hours, which can involve: rain and/or snow; standing in one place for long periods of time setting a camera; some uphill hiking
+• Be comfortable working in various outdoor conditions for up to four hours, which can include rain and inclement weather; cold/hot temperatures; standing in one place for long periods of time setting a camera; some uphill hiking

-• ability to navigate off-trail using a mapping application, GPS, or map and compass (we will also provide training)
+• Be able to navigate off-trail using a mapping application, GPS, or map and compass (we will also provide training)

 *Participants under 18 years old must be accompanied by a Parent/Guardian.